-The transfer block size is 32 bytes for D- and B-channel by default, but sometimes, if the microcontroller has a high computational load, it is useful to increase the maximum reaction time for an XPR interrupt.
-However, the threshold can only be changed for D-channel.
+The transfer block size is 32 bytes (for D-channel) or 64 bytes (for B-channel) by default, but sometimes, if the microcontroller has a high computational load, it is useful to increase the maximum reaction time for an XPR interrupt.
 The maximum reaction time is:

-$t{max} = (XFIFOx size - XFBS) / data transmission rate$
+t{max} = (XFIFOx size - XFBS) / data transmission rate

 With a selected block size of 16 bytes (D-channel only) an XPR interrupt indicates when a transmit FIFO space of at least 16 bytes is available to accept further data, i.e. there are still a maximum of 48 bytes (64 bytes - 16 bytes) to be transmitted.
 With a 32 bytes block size (D- or B-channel) the XPR is initiated when a transmit FIFO space of at least 32 bytes is available to accept further data, i.e. there are still a maximum of 32 bytes (D-channel: 64 bytes - 32 bytes) or 96 bytes (B-channel: 128 bytes - 32 bytes) to be transmitted.
-The maximum reaction time for the smaller block size is 50% higher with the trade-off of a doubled interrupt load.
+The maximum reaction time for the smaller block size is 50 % higher with the trade-off of a doubled interrupt load.
 With a selected block size an XPR always indicates the available space in the XFIFOx, so any number of bytes smaller than the selected XFBS may be stored in the FIFO during one "write block" access cycle.

-Similar to RFBS for the receive FIFO, a new setting of XFBS takes effect after the next XTF, XME or XRES command.
+Similar to RFBS for the receive FIFO, a new setting of XFBS takes effect after the next XTF,XME or XRES command.
 XRES resets the XFIFOx.